mpreus/workshop_HR_Advice/README.md

 Piece of humor when you found yourself in the situation that HR wants you to be 25 and have 6 years of professional experience.
 Made of vanila JavaScript, HTML and CSS.
+SweetAlert2 library added to make a comment after forth click on the button.